DharmaFactory/futureCorp/README.md

 futureCorp 102:

 A still mind sets the course.
 Values chart the path.
 Thought fuels the journey.
-Action moves the way.
+Action leads the way.
 Work leaves the imprint.
 You are leadership now.
 Re-read 101.